NexusMutual/docs/docs/protocol/integrations.md

 For example: whenever someone buys cover in the Nexus Mutual UI, a 15% commission is applied, which is then directed to the [DAO treasury](https://app.safe.global/balances?safe=eth:0x586b9b2F8010b284A0197f392156f1A7Eb5e86e9).

-Commissions create stronger economic incentives to expand the mutual's distribution network.
+Commissions create stronger economic incentives to expand the Mutual's distribution network.

-## Referral Links

-*In Development*.
-In the near future, members will be able to use referral links to earn a commission when they refer others in their network to buy Nexus Mutual cover through the Nexus Mutual or another third-party UI.

-Referral links are currently in development and will be available soon.

 ## Selling cover to non-members